gvanhorn38/multibox/README.md

-# multibox
+# Multibox

 This is an implementation of the Multibox detection system proposed by Szegedy et al. in [Scalable High Quality Object Detection](https://arxiv.org/abs/1412.1441).
 Currently this repository uses the [Inception-Reset-v2](https://arxiv.org/abs/1602.07261) network as the base network.
 The post classification network is not currently incorporated in this repository, but any classification network can be used.

 This repo supports Python 2.7.

-TensorFlow r0.11 is required.
+Checkout the [requirements file](requirements.txt) to make sure you have the necessary packages.
+[TensorFlow r0.11](https://www.tensorflow.org/versions/r0.11/get_started/index.html) is required.

 The input functions to the model require a specific dataset format.
 You can create the dataset using the utility functions found [here](https://github.com/gvanhorn38/inception/tree/master/inputs).
 You'll also need to genertate the priors for the bounding boxes.
 In the [priors.py](priors.py) file you will find convenience functions for generating the priors.
-For example, assuming you are in a python terminal:
+For example, assuming you are in a python terminal (in the project directory):

 ```python
 import cPickle as pickle